scottlaird/nel-collector/README.md

 This mostly only works with Chrome-family browsers today; Firefox has support but it's disabled by default.

-This is still a work in progress.
+This is still a work in progress, but it's functional for my uses.

 ## Installing